You can find the MHS Course Guide here

 Grade: 11, 12

-Prerequisite: At least three (3) Regents Science credits and enrollment in, or completion of, CC Regents Algebra 2 (without lab)
+Prerequisite: Successful completion of at least three Regents science courses and enrollment in, or completion of, CC Regents Algebra 2 (with or without lab).

 AP Chemistry